 A Power of Attorney can be useful in the event or circumstances that you are unable to make decisions about your financial affairs or assets.
 It can be as simple as if you are going overseas and want someone to pay the bills and manage your finances.
 Alternatively, you may be unwell and want someone to make those decisions for you until you get better.

 Appointing an attorney is a good idea, particularly if you are elderly and wish to get your affairs in order.
 If you are suddenly unable to manage your financial affairs, and you do not have a power of attorney, there may not be anyone to manage your finances.
 This is not something that is covered by a Will.
 While Wills are very important, a Will dictates how your property and other assets will be distributed after your death, whereas a Power of Attorney manages your affairs while you are alive.

 Your Power of Attorney can be drafted to only allow the appointed person to have control of one side of your financial affairs, i.e. only have access to one bank account and only pay your bills.
 It can also be tailored to automatically terminate at a certain point, which may be useful, particularly if you are going overseas.

 Appointing a Power of Attorney is a practical way to ensure your affairs are in order when you may not be able to manage them yourself, either due to practical circumstances or your own ill health.
 By appointing one before you need to, you will save yourself further complications down the track.

 Our solicitors are experienced in drafting Power of Attorney documents and can work with you to ensure the document is written in a way that accurately represents your wishes.

 Are you looking for an experienced estate planning solicitor in Newcastle, Sydney or the Hunter to assist you in your legal matter?
-Call us on (02) 4929 7002, email us or complete an enquiry form to book your free 20-minute consultation.
+Call us on (02) 4929 7002, email us or complete an enquiry form.